Children's Literature

-Place Children's Story Characters in Unusual Settings and Situations
+Place Children’s Story Characters Into Unusual Settings

 Reach for the Unique!
 Unusual places and situations for children's story characters.